 I was finally motivated to put on my big girl panties and attempt to make jam.
 For every beginner out there, let me tell you that freezer jam is WAY less complicated to make than cooked jam, in my opinion.
 I also believe that it tastes one gazillion times better.
 So there.
 Plus, I know that what goes into the jam that I’m feeding my kids, so I feel better about what I’m putting in their bellies.

 This freezer jam only uses 4 ingredients.
 Totally manageable, right?

 The most time consuming part of this process is getting the strawberries ready to be turned into jam.
 Each batch of strawberry jam takes 4 cups of crushed/chopped berries.

 Sometimes we pick our berries and sometimes we buy them pre-picked.
 Then we wash, cut off the stems and pulse the berries a couple of times in the blender to get them ready.
 My family prefers their jam chunky, so I try not to get too carried away with the blender.
 You DO NOT want to turn the berries into juice.

-As for a recipe?
+As for the homemade strawberry jam recipe?
 It’s easy.
 We use the one that comes in the pectin box.
 The pectin is the magic ingredient that makes your jam set or firm up.